Skip to content

 Real-Time Data Visualization

-The SensorSense app features real-time data visualization using a custom LineGenerator class.
+The SensorSense app features real-time data visualization using the LineGenerator class.
 This class draws graphs by utilizing Unity’s OnGUI functionality.
-The graphs visually represent sensor data, such as accelerometer readings, on the screen.
+The illustrate sensor data, such as accelerometer readings on the screen.

 Data Streaming and Saving

-The SensorSense app facilitates data streaming over local networks using UDP protocol.
-This enables users to share sensor data with other devices in real time.
-Additionally, the app offers the capability to save acquired data to .csv files directly on the Android device.
-This functionality empowers users to store and analyze data for further insights.
+The SensorSense app also enables data streaming over local networks using UDP protocol.
+This allows users to share sensor data with other devices in real time.
+Additionally, the app can save the acquired data to .csv files directly on the Android device.

 Streaming screen